 German minister says threatened attack on mall linked to IS

-Police guard in front of a shopping mall in Essen, Germany, Saturday, March 11, 2017.
-Police have ordered the shopping mall in the western German city of Essen not to open after receiving credible tips of an imminent attack.
+Police have ordered the shopping mall in the western German city of Essen not to open after receiving credible tips of an imminent attack.... .
+Police guard near the shopping mall 'Centro' in Oberhausen, Germany, Saturday March 11, 2017.

 Comments